-This amount is the most you pay for the combined cost of the plan Medical Deductible and Coinsurance for Covered Services from Out of-Plan Providers in a Plan Year.
-Not all payments made by Members are counted toward the this Maximum.
+This amount is the most you will pay for the combined cost of your Medical/Pharmacy Deducible amount applied to Out-of-Plan services, plus Copays and Coinsurance for Covered Services from Out of-Plan Providers in a Plan Year.
+Not all payments made by Members are counted toward this Maximum.
 The Out-of-Plan Out-of-Pocket Maximum does not include, for example:

-- Any part of the premium paid for the policy - Any payment you make for non-covered services - Payments made for Remaining Balances (any part of an Out-of-Network Provider's charge that exceeds HNE's Allowed Amount.) - Any Reduction of Benefit made when Prior Approval for services was required but not obtained. - Payments made for specific benefits for which Coinsurance or Deductibles are excluded from the Out-of-Pocket Maximum - Any payment for drugs obtained through the use of a manufacturer drug coupon program
+- Any part of the premium paid for the policy - Any payment you make for non-covered services - Payments made for Remaining Balances (any part of an Out-of-Network Provider's charge that exceeds HNE's Allowed Amount) - Any Reduction of Benefit made when Prior Approval for services was required but not obtained. - Payments made for specific benefits for which Coinsurance or Deductibles are excluded from the Out-of-Pocket Maximum - Any payment for drugs obtained through the use of a manufacturer drug coupon program